COURSE NUMBER | COURSE NAME | REQUIREMENTS |

 COLL-C 104 Opinions, Belief, Truth: LING-L 245 Automating the Detectionof Abusive Language in Social Media: SLST-S 213 How We Learn New Languages: Multi-Lingual Behavior and the Brain BIOL-X 150: Immune Response and Behavior BIOL-X 150: Outdoor Studies BIOL-X 150: Synthetic Biology EAS-X 150 The Science of Climate Change CJUS-P 250 Support for and Opposition to the Death Penalty: The Role of Evidence: | ASURE classes | For 2025, the College has largely disambiguated ASURE classes from CAPP (with one exception noted to the left).
 Many ASURE classes do not require a drop permission.
 However, students who drop the ASURE class may be required to drop the ASURE program entirely.
 When necessary to drop, drop permission only for students who no longer want to participate in the ASURE program.
 (Dropping the class = declining ASURE.)
 To confirm ASURE associated classes, check the ASURE website.
 Send an email notifying asure@iu.edu of the student’s drop.
 Or, the student will receive outreach from ASURE if they drop a required class.
 Any drop permission not used in a timely manner will result in administrative disenrollment from the class. |

-EALC | Languages Classes (C/J/K) | Normally a student should start with the level of the language they place into, but if there is good cause for petitioning for a different level, then the student should email their case to ealc@iu.edu |
+EALC | Languages Classes (C/J/K) | Normally a student should start with the level of the language they place into, but if there is good cause for petitioning for a different level, then the student should email their case to ealc@iu.edu All students with prior experience must take a placement test in the target language, even if they have previously taken the language at another higher education institution or study abroad program. |

-ECON-E 370 | Statistical Analysis for Business and Economics | MATH-M 118 Finite Math or equivalent, or MATH-B 110 |
+ECON-E 370 | Statistical Analysis for Business and Economics | MATH-M 118 Finite Math or equivalent, or MATH-B 110.
+Note: Credit must be on the student's IU transcript, or they won't be permitted to enroll. |

-ENG-W 131 | Reading, Writing, and Inquiry – Multilingual | TOEFL score of 105 or below SAT Evidence Based Reading and Writing score of 540 or below ACT EN score of 22 or below Successful completion of SLS-T 131 for those students who test into the course.
+ENG-W 131 | Reading, Writing, and Inquiry – Multilingual | For English Comp Multilingual criteria, see the First Year Guide General Guidelines section.
+Successful completion of SLS-T 131 for those students who test into the course.
 Notes: If there are conflicting scores or no scores from the list above, the default placement is W 131-ML.
 If a student has had 3 full years of secondary school in a primarily English-speaking country, they are not eligible for Multilingual ENG-W 131.
 Please refer to the following link where you can find a list of English-speaking countries: https://ois.iu.edu/admissions/apply/freshman/index.html Domestic and international students whose core language background in not in English and who identify as multilingual but fall outside of the placement parameters above may also be considered for W 131-ML on a case-by-case basis.
 Please refer these cases to course coordinator Katie Silvester, klsilves@iu.edu.
 You may request permission for ENG-W 131 ML by using the English dept webform. |

-ENG-W 131 | Reading, Writing, and Inquiry - BASIC | ACT EN 22 or below SAT Evidence Based Reading & Writing 540 or below - If the SAT/ACT scores fit the parameters, the registrar can issue permissions. (permissions should not be granted to students with 22+ ACT or 540+ SAT)
+ENG-W 131 | Reading, Writing, and Inquiry - BASIC | For English Composition Basic criteria, see the First Year Guide General Guidelines section. - If the SAT/ACT scores fit the parameters, the registrar can issue permissions.

 - If there are no scores and student indicates they struggled with writing research papers in High School, permission can be granted if the advisor verifies that the HS transcript demonstrates struggle in English classes